lballabio/QuantLib-SWIG/Readme.txt

     make check
     sudo make install

 to build, test and install al modules.

+If you want to use your *local* QuantLib version (e.g. if you want to test your local dev or have no rights `make install` on your system) you need to extend your compiler flags to include the relevant path:

+    export CPPFLAGS="-I/path/to/your/ql/include/dir -L/path/to/your/ql/lib/dir":$CPPFLAGS

+and update your PATH environment to include the quantlib-config like:

+    export PATH=/path/to/your/ql/dir:$PATH

 If you're only interested in a specific language, you can tell make to only work in its subdirectory, as in: